Hole in My Heart (Blackhawk song)

 "Hole in My Heart" is a song recorded by American country music group Blackhawk.
 It was released in June 1997 as first single from the album Love & Gravity.
 The song reached #31 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by group members Van Stephenson and Dave Robbins, along with Desmond Child.

+Critical reception

+An uncredited review in Billboard called the song "infectious" and praised the use of vocal harmony.